otam-mato/nodejs_mongodb/README.md

 - Node.JS
 - Express
 - JavaScript
-- Python (I used it for converting the database)
+- Python (used for converting the database)
 - MongoDB (noSQL DBMS)
 - Terraform